Yi Chongŭng

-Yi Chongŭng (7 November 1853 – 1920) was a Korean civil servant during the Joseon and subsquent Korean Empire.
+Yi Chongŭng (7 November 1853 – 1920) was a Korean civil servant during the Joseon and subsequent Korean Empire.
 In 1902, Yi travelled to Britain as a member of the Korean Empire's delegation to the coronation of Edward VII, and documented his experiences in the works Sŏsarok and Sŏyugyŏnmullok.

 Early life and education

 Yi Chongŭng was born on 7 November 1853 in Joseon.
 Yi's father, Yi Myŏngsik (1827–1910), was a member of the Jeonju Yi clan and served as a 2nd rank civil servant and Minister of the Interior.
 Through his mother, Yi was the grandson of Cho Ch'ungyŏng, a naval commander from the Pyongyang Cho clan.
 Yi was an 11th-generation descendant of Prince Deokheung, and an 8th-generation descendant of Prince Milsan Yi Ch'an.

 Yi completed the Gwageo national civil service examination and passed the Mugwa (Military examinations).

 Career

 Following passing the Mugwa, Yi served as an inspector in the Office of the Inspector General and was later appointed a 3rd rank lower rank civil servant.

 In 1902, at the age of 50, Yi was chosen as a member of the delegation, led by special envoy and plenipotentiary, Prince Ŭiyang Yi Chaegak.
 They traveled to England to attend the coronation of King Edward VII.
 Following his travels, he wrote the travelogue entitled Sŏsarok and the travel lyrics Sŏyugyŏnmullok.

 The travelogue recorded the customs and civilizations of the 12 countries he visited during the 136 day journey.
 The book was written in Chinese characters, and he later wrote Sŏyugyŏnmullok in Korean as lyrics to summarize the records, making them easier for future generations to read.